January 30, 2019

 Architectural glass is among the most salient building products in use today, used decoratively throughout interiors and deployed in the envelopes of supertall and “transparent” structures.
 Once removed from its built context, glass is, in theory, a surprisingly reusable material—infinitely recyclable to virgin quality—but several important caveats qualify its broad capacity for recycling.
 The main obstacle is ensuring glass panels are not mixed in with other refuse during demolition.
 Another, according to Sydney Mainster, a designer and director of sustainability at the Durst Organization— which owns about 16 million square feet of commercial and residential space in New York—relates to the widespread coloration of glass.
 “You can make clear glass into new products quite easily,” she says, “but colored glass is almost always landfill.”
 Mainster attributes this to the lack of end-user demand for mixed-color recycled glass products: The market just isn’t there.

-Mic Patterson, a designer who has researched and written extensively on sustainability and architecture, says several glass treatments and surface techniques also preclude opportunities for recycling.
+Mic Patterson, a designer who has researched and written extensively on sustainability and architecture, says several glass treatments and surface techniques also preclude opportunities for recycling building materials.
 In many cases, processes meant to improve glass envelope performance— such as heat treatment, lamination, coating, and double- and triple-pane insulation—“render the primary fl at glass material unsuitable for recycling.”
 In these cases, he says, the raw material, as well as its embedded engineering know-how and production, becomes unusable.
 “In focusing on thermal performance,” he adds, “we have entirely neglected important attributes of durability, reuse, and recyclability.”

 If all else fails, high-performance glass can be downcycled as aggregate in lieu of pea gravel and stone.
 In this manner, glass is finding its way into mixes for interior uses like ceramic countertops and in concrete, although it is unclear whether such cement-glass mixes perform as well technically.